jhenry-github/MLIOT-2024-content/TPs/6 - Neural Network Training.md

 ## Using a pre-trained model

 Another commonly used approach is to use a pre-trained model.
 This is a CNN that other people have trained, and that you retrain on your data.
 One advantage of this technique is that the model you reuse may have been trained on a very large set of images, so it may have learned a large set of features (from a large set of images).
-Here, you use a technique called transfer learning, where you then used this trained model on your data, essentially asking it ti apply its knowledge of features, to recognize features in your dataset.
-This is often faster than training on a larger dataset (ore training with many more epochs):
+Here, you use a technique called transfer learning, where you use this trained model on your data, essentially asking it to apply its knowledge of features, to recognize features in your dataset.
+This is often faster than training yourself on a larger dataset (or training with many more epochs):

 ```shell
 # Example: Using a pre-trained model (VGG16)